-An important feature of the first price review for the Electricity Transmission and Distribution the Trinidad and Tobago Electricity Commission (T&TEC) was expected to meet during the control period.
+An important feature of the first price review for the Electricity Transmission and Distribution Sector was to clearly establish the level of performance and the quality of service standards that the Trinidad and Tobago Electricity Commission (T&TEC) was expected to meet during the control period.
 The service standard framework normally comprises three types of service incentive mechanisms.
 These being: